 How does the sound decrease with distance?
-Sound and distance drop fall off damping noise sound source pressure intensity level acoustic inverse distance law 1/r sound pressure inverse square law 1/r2 acoustic intensity increase - sengpielaudio
+Sound and distance drop fall off damping noise sound source pressure intensity level acoustic inverse distance law 1/r sound pressure inverse square law 1/r2 acoustic intensity increase wave dissipation - sengpielaudio

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio